aws-ia/ecs-blueprints/terraform/ec2-examples/inference-triton/README.md

 # Triton inference server in Amazon ECS

-This solution blueprint runs a triton server with vLLM backend on top ECS using a g5.12xlarge instance
+This solution blueprint runs a triton server with a vLLM backend on top ECS using a g5.12xlarge instance

 ## Deployment of TinyLlama/TinyLlama-1.1B-Chat-v1.0